ye-guo/ye-guo.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Dr. GUO Ye's homepage"
+title: "Welcome to GUO Ye's homepage"
 author_profile: true
 redirect_from:
   - /about/